nickywongdong/wombat/documentation/INSTALL_GUIDE.md

 6. Run `sudo reboot` on the Raspberry Pi.

 Whilst logged into the `nvidia` profile of the Jetson:
-1. Determine the Bluetooth address of each Raspberry Pi, and replace the Bluetooth addresses in `bluetooth_addresses` with those addresses.
+1. Determine the MAC address of each Raspberry Pi, and replace the first two MAC addresses in `bluetooth_addresses` with those addresses.

-`bluetooth_addresses` should only be comprised of two lines; the first with the Bluetooth address of the front Raspberry Pi, the second with the Bluetooth address of the rear Raspberry Pi.
+## OBD Bluetooth Dongle Integration
+Only do the following if using a different Bluetooth dongle than the one delivered with the project.

+Whilst logged into the `nvidia` profile of the Jetson:
+1. Determine the MAC address of the Bluetooth dongle and replace the third MAC address in `bluetooth_addresses` with that address.

+__Note:__ OBDLink MX Bluetooth dongle is recommended.

 ## Backup Camera Integration
 The system's backup camera is designed to turn on when gpio298 is driven high (ideally, this uses a low-current and low-voltage line to reverse lights).
 If gpio298 is driven low, the backup camera will automatically turn off after 5 seconds.